edenlabllc/rmk/docs/index.md

 ## Development and release

-The guidelines are available at https://edenlabllc.github.io/rmk/latest/development-and-release/
+The guidelines are available at the [link](development-and-release.md).

 ## License